Hrexandro/Freeciv-nations/README.md

     Romanian - add Romani as a civilwar_nation.
     Serbian - add Romani as a civilwar_nation.
     Slovakian - add Romani as a civilwar_nation.
+    Soviet - add Brotherhood of Nod as a civilwar_nation.
     Syrian - add the Islamic State as a civilwar_nation.
     Turkish - add Romani as a civilwar_nation.